 How do I segment my lists?

-The process differs based on the platform, but you will be able to easily segment your lists whether you use MailChimp, Constant Contact, Emma, Aweber, or any of the other useful newsletter distribution services out there.
+The process differs based on the platform, but you will be able to easily segment your lists whether you use MailChimp, Emma, Aweber, or any of the other useful newsletter distribution services out there.
 (Click the links to reach the corresponding user FAQs about segmentation.)

 Once you’ve created one list for active subscribers and one list for inactive subscribers, it’s time to experiment.
 Start with sending to your active subscribers more frequently and sending only the most important mailings to your inactive list.